-Most of the examples shown in Greys Anatomy show the doctor doing the better thing, like committing insurance fraud or operating behind the hospital's back in order to help the patient.
+Most of the examples shown in Grey's Anatomy show the doctor doing the better thing, like committing insurance fraud or operating behind the hospitals back in order to help the patient.
 Although this is prevalent in the show, it does not happen as often in real life.
 In real life, it is more likely that the doctor commits insurance fraud to benefit themselves rather than the patient.
 Some doctors lie about what the patient's insurance actually does cover.
-They might claim it does not cover as much in order to charge more and make more money.
+Scenarios like this are extremely prevalent in cases that are dealing with elderly patients.
+Burnes states, "the financial exploitation of older adults is a growing issue that is associated with major consequences, such as shortened survival, hospitalization, and poor physical and mental health" (13).
+He continues to state, "Mild cognitive impairment is associated with poor financial decision-making, reduced financial literacy, and greater susceptibility to scams.
+Even among older adults without mild cognitive impairment or dementia, age-related changes in cognition are associated with poor decision making and greater susceptibility to scams" (14).
+Taking advantage of patients for a doctors own good seems to be a more realistic scenario, rather than all of the good done on the show Grey's Anatomy.
+Many doctors are quick to speak lies rather than the truth, in order for them to wrongly gain more.
+They might claim it does not cover as much to charge more and make more money.
 Morley states "knowingly making a fictitious claim, inflating a claim or adding extra items to a claim, or being in any way dishonest with the intention of gaining more than legitimate entitlement."
-This shows how in some cases, people will lie for their own personal benefit, rather than like in Greys Anatomy, where the doctors would lie or smudge the files in order to give the patient the most affordable care they can get.
-He also states, "motivations to commit fraud vary, from opportunistic individuals submitting a fraudulent claim... to criminal networks that use fraud as a regular source of revenue generation."
+This shows how in some cases, people will lie for their own personal benefit, rather than like in Grey's Anatomy, where the doctors would lie or smudge the files to give the patient the most affordable care they can get.
+Morley also states, "motivations to commit fraud vary, from opportunistic individuals submitting a fraudulent claim... to criminal networks that use fraud as a regular source of revenue generation" (163).
 People are willing to commit fraud for different reasons, which might be good or bad reasons.
-Another issue with how Greys Anatomy portrays how they help low health care patients, is the fact that they can get away with committing the insurance fraud so easily.
-Morley states "Studies of insurance fraud have typically focused upon identifying characteristics of fraudulent claims and claimants."
-There are many people in a huge hospital that review the cases and are trained to catch things like insurance fraud, or mistakes in paperwork.
+Another issue with how Grey's Anatomy portrays how they help low health care patients, is the fact that they can get away with committing the insurance fraud so easily.
+Morley states "Studies of insurance fraud have typically focused upon identifying characteristics of fraudulent claims and claimants.
+(163)" There are many people in a huge hospital that review the cases and are trained to catch things like insurance fraud, or mistakes in paperwork.
 So, to have so many frauds committed without getting caught is a lot easier than they make it.
 In the end seasons, when Meredith commits that fraud pretending her patient is her child, she does get caught and she ends up getting consequences.